-Born and raised in Adelaide, David was drawn to the performing arts - initially as an actor.
+Background: Born and raised in Adelaide, David was drawn to the performing arts initially as an actor.
 He was performing at the STC and Sydney Opera House by the age of 22, and in 1997 starred in a major revival of Les Miserables in Sydney.
-Shortly thereafter he moved to New York, where his downtown cabaret show attracted major crowds.
-Due to what Time Out New York described as 'the biggest buzz since Barbra Streisand', David moved his show to the iconic cabaret room Rainbow & Stars, becoming the youngest performer ever to headline the venue.
+Shortly after this, David moved to New York, where his downtown cabaret show attracted major crowds.
+Due to what Time Out New York described as “the biggest buzz since Barbra Streisand”, David moved his show to the iconic cabaret room Rainbow & Stars, becoming the youngest performer ever to headline the venue.

-With this success as a launch-pad, David was soon in demand from Broadway's most prestigious writers and directors.
-Stephen Sondheim cast him in the New York premiere of Saturday Night, and he played leading roles in shows like Babes In Arms and South Pacific.
+USA: With this success as a launch pad, David was soon in demand from Broadway’s most prestigious writers and directors.
+Stephen Sondheim cast him in the New York premiere of his musical Saturday Night and he played leading roles in shows such as Babes In Arms (at the Lincoln Center) and South Pacific.

-In 2001, at the height of his New York success, David was tempted back to Australia by the role of a lifetime as 'the wild one' - Johnny O'Keefe - in the musical phenomenon Shout!
-He toured Australia in the show for over a year, becoming a household name as a result.
-David went on to star in Australian productions of classic musicals including Carousel and Company, new works at the MTC and STC, and Pirates of Penzance for Opera Australia, picking up a Helpmann Award for Best Actor for his 2005 role in Sunset Boulevard along the way.
+PErformer: In 2001, at the height of his New York success, David was tempted back to Australia by the role of a lifetime - ‘the wild one’ Johnny O’Keefe, in the musical phenomenon Shout!
+He toured Australia in the show for over a year and became a household name as a result.
+David went on to star in Australian productions of classic musicals such as Carousel and Company, new works at the MTC and STC, and even in Pirates of Penzance for Opera Australia.
+Along the way, he picked up a Helpmann Award for Best Actor for his 2005 role in Sunset Boulevard.

-As if this wasn't enough, David was also establishing himself as one of the country's biggest-selling recording artists.
-His albums The Swing Sessions (2006), The Swing Sessions 2 (2007), and Good Lovin' (2008) all hit the Top Ten and achieved platinum sales.
-He has also mounted no fewer than five sell-out concert tours - for which he has received a further two Helpmann Awards.
-In 2009, his live concert DVD Good Lovin' Live hit number one on the ARIA chart.
+Tours: David has mounted five sell-out national concert tours in Australia, for which he has received a further two Helpmann Awards.
+In 2009, his live concert DVD Good Lovin’ Live reached number one on the ARIA chart.

-The release of the album was complimented by the specially commissioned television documentary David Campbell On Broadway, produced by Luckiest Productions.
-The show - a mixture of Broadway history, exclusive interviews, and behind-the-scenes footage of the album recording - received its Australian premiere on STVDIO in April, 2010.
+Documentary: The release of On Broadway was complemented by the specially commissioned television documentary David Campbell On Broadway, produced by Luckiest Productions.
+A mixture of Broadway history, exclusive interviews and behind-the-scenes footage of the album recording, the documentary was broadcast on the STVDIO Channel on Foxtel.